magj3k/swiftpage/README.md

 ### What can I use SwiftPage for?

-Need a quick and dirty webpage that doesnt look like crap?
+Need a quick and dirty webpage that doesn't look like crap?
 SwiftPage will help you transform your one-off webpages from this: